Polestar 4 Review & Prices

 Performance and drive comfort

-The Polestar 4 can be a bit jiggly over rough surfaces, but it’s smooth and comfortable to drive over long distances
+The Polestar 4 can be a bit jiggly over rough surfaces in town, but it’s smooth and comfortable to drive over long distances

 In town

-The Polestar 4 is a bit of a beast, so if you live in a town with particularly narrow streets you might find it a touch intimidating to drive.
+The Polestar 4 is a bigger car than it looks, so if you live in a town with particularly narrow streets you might find it a touch intimidating to drive.
 Fortunately acceleration is swift but smooth, even in the dual-motor model, so there’s none of the jerkiness you sometimes get with EVs.
 There’s a one-pedal mode to make stop/start traffic less tiring, too.

 You’ll notice pronounced edges in the road, like bad resurfacing or potholes, which can send a bit of a jolt through the car.
 This gives the Polestar 4 a hint of sporty character rather than pure luxury comfort.
 However, our test car was a dual-motor model with the performance pack, which includes the upgraded suspension and big wheels; a standard single-motor model should be a bit better sorted around town.